R/ram.R

 \(\boldsymbol{\Sigma} \left( \boldsymbol{\theta} \right)\).

-Note that the first item corresponds to y
+Note that the first item corresponds to y.

-The rest of the items correspond to how SigmaX
+The rest of the items correspond to how SigmaX is arranged.

 The following are the parameters of a linear regression model for the covariance structure